videoracle/videoracle-protocol-v2/README.md

 VideOracle sets out to solve these issues through a decentralized and trustless verification protocol.
 The protocol's architecture is detailed below.

-To learn more about VideOracle, check out our [Research Paper](https://docs.google.com/document/d/1UFDZChAk7ZqmAbSsuNt1FCZR3bkZ_ika/edit?usp=sharing&ouid=101104196935052092535&rtpof=true&sd=true).
+To learn more about VideOracle, check out our [whitepaper](https://github.com/videoracle/wiki/blob/main/WHITEPAPER.md).